Health Conditions That Affect Sleep Quality

 How much does stress affect sleep quality?

-According to American Psychological Association, most American adults sleep less than the recommended dosage of 7-9 hours.
-And a fair share of them (43%) acknowledge stress as one of the factors affecting their sleep cycle.
+According to the National Council of Aging, more than a third of Americans report getting sleep less than the recommended amount of 7-9 hours, and a fair share of them (43%) acknowledge stress as one of the factors affecting their sleep cycle.

 Stress, anxiety, panic attacks, and PTSD can cause acute insomnia.
 And if not taken care of in time, the combination of all the emotional deadweights can lead to chronic insomnia.